SuperOfficeDocs/data-access/docs/netserver/web-services/endpoints/soap/table-rights.md

 description: Table rights in SOAP
 author: {github-id}
 so.date: 11.05.2016
-keywords:
-so.topic:
+keywords: SOAP, security, TableRight so.topic: howto
 ---

 # Table rights in SOAP (3.1)

 We recommend that you create an enum that looks like the code listed below.
 Feel free to copy this code and use it in your client.
-This is C#.Net, please modify to suit the language of choice.
+This is C# .NET, please modify to suit the language of choice.

 ```csharp
 [Flags]